digitalave/digitalave-old-website-2023-07-06/_posts/2021-03-07-Install-Jenkins-Ubuntu.md

 <img src="/assets/img/post-imgs/Jenins-Install-ubuntu/9.png" width="auto" width="100%">

 Now, Jenkins installation has been completed successfully.
 This is the 1st session of the Jenkins tutorial series.
-If you love to learn more on jenkins, refer my other articles available on this website.
+If you love to learn more about Jenkins, refer to my other articles available on this website.

-If you are facing issues with the installation please comment below.
+If you are facing issues with the installation, please comment below.
 I will regularly reply here.

 **And also don't forget to subscribe my <a href="https://www.youtube.com/channel/UCovlVsoRVItner26ZJPBjmQ" target="_blank">YouTube</a> channel for upcoming tutorials.**